Fresh Start Resource Fair

 BAYOU City Community Court

-Launched in 2022, BAYOU — Bringing Assistance to You with Outreach and Understanding — City Community Court serves as the community outreach arm of the Harris County Criminal Courts at Law.
+Launched in 2022, BAYOU City Community Court serves as the community outreach arm of the Harris County Criminal Courts at Law.
 The initiative builds upon the criminal misdemeanor judges’ restorative approach to criminal justice, which aims to identify and address root causes of crime, stop the cycle of recidivism, and make the community safer in the process.
 The work of the community court focuses on rehabilitative justice, as well as community education, outreach, and service.

 Fresh Start Criminal Record Screening & Sealing

 You must pre-register online to access Fresh Start criminal record screening and sealing.
 Legal staff will review your criminal history and determine your eligibility prior to the event.
-Eligible participants must attend the coordinating Fresh Start event in person on the day of the event to receive assistance.
+Eligible participants must attend the coordinating Fresh Start event in person to receive assistance.

-Registration for the February event begins at noon on Monday, Jan.
-22, and closes Feb.
+Registration for the August event begins at noon on Monday, July 22, and closes on Friday, Aug.
 2, at 4 p.m. – or sooner if all spaces are full.

-Please note: Space is limited and spots often fill quickly.
+Please note: Space is limited and spots often fill within a few hours.
 Sign up for news and updates below to receive pre-registration reminders.

 Know Your Rights Housing Workshop for Landlords and Tenants*